 On July 17, 2007, the United States Mint began sales of the numismatic versions of the coins, which included both proof and uncirculated strikes.
 The reverse of each coin featured the second design within a three year series depicting the foundations of American democracy.
 To recognize the executive branch, a bald eagle was shown with its wings spread representing freedom and a shield at its chest ready to enforce laws and guarantee those freedoms.
 The word “FREEDOM” appeared on a ribbon draped across the shield.
 The reverse was designed by Thomas Cleveland and engraved by Phebe Hemphill.

-The 2007 Proof Platinum Eagle was available individually in one ounce, half ounce, quarter ounce, and tenth ounce sizes, or as a complete four coin set.
+The 2007 Proof Platinum Eagle (Buy on eBay) was available individually in one ounce, half ounce, quarter ounce, and tenth ounce sizes, or as a complete four coin set.
 Pricing for the coins was increased from the prior year and the product limit for the two largest sizes was increased slightly.
 More than three years after the initial release of the coins, a scarce error coin known as the 2007 “Frosted Freedom” Platinum Eagle was identified and certified by NGC.
 These coins were actually pre-production strikes that were inadvertently released to collectors.

-The 2007-W Uncirculated Platinum Eagle was available in the same array of four different individual sizes or a complete four coin set.
+The 2007-W Uncirculated Platinum Eagle (Buy on eBay) was available in the same array of four different individual sizes or a complete four coin set.
 These coins were struck on specially burnished blanks, carried the “W” mint mark, and featured the executive branch reverse design.
 Price levels were slightly lower than the prices of the corresponding proof versions.
 The US Mint offered the collectible uncirculated coins without a specified maximum mintage or product limit.
 Final sales and the resulting mintages were below the low levels of the proof coins.

 On November 28, 2007, the US Mint offered a special 10th Anniversary Set containing one-half ounce proof and reverse proof versions of the coins.
 This became the highest selling platinum numismatic product in years.